vielsoft/disclose.ph/README.md

 ========
 An opensource community driven reporting platform based on Drupal.

+* DisclosePH is a centralize repository of events (e.g crimes, weather report, natural disaster, accidents, politics, economy, opinion, etc) contributed by the public.
+* DisclosePH is free of use by public.

 # To install Drupal
 * Import the database from assets folder.
 * Copy the `default.local.settings.php` to `local.settings.php` and update the